mauri870/mauri870.github.io/blog/content/posts/assembly-linux-x64-part-1.md

 **4** - The instruction `mov` transfers the value of the right most operand to the left.
 In this case it stores 1 into the register `rax`.
 Linux has an [standardized method](http://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/) to call system routines from assembly.
 Following this table we should store the system call number in the register `rax`, for `sys_write` it's 1.

-**5** - The instruction `xor` apply an exclusive or between the two operands, it's the fastest way to zero out a register.
-The register `rdi` for this syscall must contains a valid file descriptor, 0 is stdout.
-If you not trust me, try `echo "Hello World" > /proc/self/fd/0` 😉
+**5** - The register `rdi` for this syscall must contain a valid file descriptor, 1 is stdout.
+If you not trust me, try `echo "Hello World" > /proc/self/fd/1` 😉

 **6** - Again, a `mov` instruction.
 The difference here is that it's storing the message in the register `rsi`.
 The message is just a label, an alias for the memory address defined in the data section.
 For `sys_write` the `rsi` must contain a `const char *buf`, a constant pointer (memory address) to a char.
 If we try to get the value that the message address is pointing to we will get the char `H`, because it points to the first item at that memory address.